Sharilyn F. "Shari" Hartman Obituary (2022) Kearney Hub

-KEANREY - Sharilyn 'Shari' F. Hartman, 75, of Kearney died Nov.
+KEARNEY - Sharilyn 'Shari' F. Hartman, 75, of Kearney died Tuesday, Nov.
 30, 2021, at CHI Health Good Samaritan Hospital in Kearney.

 Memorial services will be 10:30 a.m.
 Monday at Holy Cross Lutheran Church with the Rev. John Rasmussen officiating.